ushahidi/docker-base-images/README.md

 * [node-ci](node-ci/README.md) : container with node.js, purposed for use in a CI environment
 * [php-ci](php-ci/README.md) : container with PHP, purposed for use in a CI environment
+* [php-fpm-nginx](php-fpm-nginx/README.md) : container with nginx and php-fpm connected by fastcgi .
+Suitable for deployable containers in active environments (staging, production, etc)
+* [ruby-ci](ruby-ci) : container with ruby and bundler, purposed for CI environments

 # Testing